christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 categories: deep learning
 ---

+Here is my course of deep learning in 5 days only!

 You might first check [Course 0: deep learning!](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html) if you have not read it.
+A great article about cross-entropy and its generalization.

+In this article, I'll go for the introduction to deep learning and programming, coding few functions under a deep learning technologies.

-In this deep learning course, we'll use Pytorch as deep learning framework, the most modern technology in the area.
+I'll present them under Pytorch, the most modern deep learning technology in the area.

 # Your programming environment